5 things you didn’t realize you could do with Collections

 Artboards in your Collections can now be organized into sections.
 Learn more about creating sections within your Collections.

-If you aren’t using Collections, you’re missing out on one of Abstract’s most useful features for cross-functional collaboration.
+If you aren’t using Collections, you’re missing out on one of Abstract's most useful features for design collaboration.
 Collections are curated groups of Artboards that you intentionally put together to share with individuals or a group of stakeholders.